AntonioTorres23/OpenGL_Notes/PBR Theory.md

 ![[Pasted image 20251210100432.png]]

-To calculate the total of values insid
+To calculate the total of values inside an area or (in this case a hemisphere) a volume,